-Simone: No. On February 10, Tthat customer informed us that it intended to notified cancellation of the contract.
+Simone: No. That customer notified cancellation of the contract.
 As the consequence, the electrolyte was not used.
 It is still in our warehouse.

 Smith: Really?
 If so, you should have informed us of the cancellation and, with that electrolyte, we could have performed our duty by the end of February.